CrowdHailer/vulcanize/README.md

 end
 ```

-Basic usage of the form is as follows.
+The default behavior of an attribute is to coerce the input when valid, return `nil` when there is no input and to raise an error for invalid input.

 ```rb
 # Create a form with a valid name